 Michael Danby was elected as a Labor member for Melbourne Ports in 1998, and was re-elected in 2001, 2004, 2007 and 2010.
 Since his election, his main areas of interest have been foreign affairs, defense and national security, immigration, electoral matters, human rights and the environment.
 He has also been active on the issue of the childcare crisis in inner urban areas such as Melbourne Ports.
 In the Parliament, Michael Danby served as one of two Opposition Whips (2001-2007).
 He has also served as Deputy Chair of the Parliament’s Joint Standing Committee on Electoral Matters.
 From 2007–2010, he was the Chair of the Joint Standing Committee on Migration.
 He was the Chairman of the Joint Standing Committee on Foreign Affairs, Defense and Trade, and was appointed the Parliamentary Secretary for the Arts in March 2013.
 He is the Chair of the Australia-United States Parliamentary Friendship Committee, Secretary of the Australia-Israel Friendship Group, and Chair of the All-Party Parliamentary Group for Tibet.

-Irwin Cotler is a Law Professor, Constitutional and Comparative Law Scholar, International Human Rights Lawyer, Counsel to prisoners of conscience, NGO Head, Public Intellectual, Peace Activist, Member of Parliament, and former Minister of Justice and Attorney General of Canada.
+Irwin Cotler is a Law Professor, Constitutional and Comparative Law Scholar, International Human Rights Lawyer, Counsel to prisoners of conscience, NGO Head, Public Intellectual, Peace Activist, Member of Parliament, former Minister of Justice and Attorney General of Canada, and the Government of Canada's first Special Envoy for Preserving Holocaust Remembrance and Combating Antisemitism.
 Irwin Cotler’s work has been characterized as being “at the forefront of the struggle for justice, peace and human rights.”
 Professor Cotler is presently a Canadian Member of Parliament and currently serves as a Liberal Critic for Rights and Freedoms.
 He is the Vice-Chair of the House of Commons’ Foreign Affairs Subcommittee on International Human Rights, Co-Chair of the Inter-Parliamentary Group for Human Rights in Iran, International Chair of the Responsibility to Prevent Coalition, and Chair of the All-Party Save Darfur Coalition.
 A leading public advocate in and out of Parliament for the Human Rights Agenda, he headed the Canadian Delegation to the Stockholm International Forum on the Prevention of Genocide.

 An international human rights lawyer, Professor Cotler served as a Counsel to former prisoners of conscience in the former Soviet Union, South Africa, Latin America, and Asia.
 More recently, he represented imprisoned Egyptian blogger Maikel Nabil, and is also a member of the international legal team of two Chinese political prisoners – 2011 Nobel Peace Prize Laureate Liu Xiaobo, and Gao Zhisheng.
 Professor Cotler also served as a Counsel to the Deschênes Commission of Inquiry in the matter of bringing Nazi war criminals to justice; filed amicus briefs before the International Criminal Tribunals for former Yugoslavia and Rwanda; and was leading advocate for the establishment of an International Criminal Court.